 The trucking business looks to be staying a driver’s market for the foreseeable future.
 While self driving trucks are still years away from widespread adoption, there may be no other option for carriers if the driver supply does not change for the better.

 Calex Integrated Supply Chain Solutions is announcing the implementation of Lytx’s product, DriveCam, into our fleet.

 The DriveCam program addresses safety by combining data and video analytics with real-time driver feedback and coaching.
 Calex has made the decision to incorporate DriveCam’s solution as part of its operational initiatives to identify and target the top behaviors contributing to fleet risk.
 DriveCam’s model identifies behavioral improvement opportunities for increased safety through an iterative process of scoring, prioritizing, and tracking the results of driving behaviors.
 In-cab video captures driving behavior, which is objectively reviewed and scored, and then passed on to our fleet for use in coaching drivers.
 Calex will manage the DriveCam program through a web-based online portal.

 We recognize the importance of investing in technologies like DriveCam that enable us and our professional drivers to make continuous improvements in safe practices and driving behaviors.

 We pride ourselves on making sure each and every one of our trucks and drivers are in compliance with the mandate.
-Overtired drivers are a danger to everyone on the road and Calex makes sure that every time our trucks are on the road they are not a threat to those around them.
-By making sure we are prepared ahead of time, we are also able to ensure that the needs of our trading partners are met with no interruptions.
+Overtired drivers are a danger to everyone on the road, and Calex makes sure that every time our trucks are on the road, they are not a threat to those around them.

 This morning we welcomed Charlotte Joyce Potter to our family.